ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

       - Participation in [the development of disaggregation technology for the Green Innovation Fund Project](https://www.meti.go.jp/shingikai/sankoshin/green_innovation/industrial_restructuring/pdf/023_09_00.pdf)
       - Conducting research and development in data analysis and model building in collaboration with clients
       - Supporting the development of web applications for clients
-      - Collaborating with clients to deliver tailored software solutions
   - position: Chief and Assistant Manager
     company_name: Panasonic Energy Co., Ltd. (Japan)
     company_url: https://www.panasonic.com/jp/energy/